rn-snehapriya/Age-and-gender-detction-with-crowd-counting/README.md

 This project is mainly developed using the concepts of Convolution Neural Network and OpenCV.

-The contents in the Prototxt file are:
+The contents in the Prototxt file (link mentioned below) are:

 1. opencv_face_detector.pbtxt
 2. opencv_face_detector_uint8.pb